 Latin America's growth in infrastructure and energy investment volume has benefited from targeted policy decisions and improving regulatory frameworks.
-Over the past 15 years, innovations and best practices in project procurement and financing have been adopted in Latin America to attract private investment, including an increased emphasis on specific investment goals in strategic sectors such as transportation, energy and water.
+Over the past two decades, innovations and best practices in project procurement and financing have been adopted in Latin America to attract private investment, including an increased emphasis on specific investment goals in strategic sectors such as transportation and energy - including, in some cases, policies for climate change mitigation and guidelines for energy transition.
 While making these goals a component of their national development plans, some of these sectors have undergone restructuring with an emphasis on attracting private investment.

-Reforms have included overhauling local PPP and concessions laws aiming to improve project bidding and dispute resolution mechanisms, setting up new government agencies and specialized units to support the development of successful infrastructure investment programs, and organizing targeted auctions for awarding offtake agreements related to power generation and transmission assets to enhance grid efficiency and reliability.
+Reforms have included overhauling local PPP and concessions laws aiming to improve project bidding and dispute resolution mechanisms, setting up new government agencies and specialized units to support the development of successful infrastructure investment programs, and organizing targeted auctions for awarding offtake agreements related to power generation and transmission assets with the objective of enhancing grid efficiency and reliability.